 Enabling open communication in your organization means leading by example in sharing updates, celebrating wins, and motivating co-workers to do their best every day.

 However, employees can still occasionally feel out of the loop and ignored.
 Roughly 42% of employees feel that they're not kept fully informed, while 37% want more opportunities to voice their opinion.

-Use modern communication platforms like team chat to promote discussions around projects, tasks, and common interests, and for one-to-one conversations with team members that need help.
-Never forget the value of building strong personal relationships in your team!
+Use modern team communication platforms to promote discussions around projects, tasks, and common interests, and for one-to-one conversations with team members that need help.
+Never forget the value of building strong personal relationships in your team.